quangnd159/thatieltsguide/content/en/docs/task-2/ai-gen/more-police-reduce-crime.md

 ---
-title: "Wasting money on arts?"
+title: "More police on the streets?"
 description: ""
 lead: ""
 date: 2022-11-05